vijaykothareddy/Data-Engineering/README.md

 Data Pipe Lines with AWS

 # Introduction & Goals

+I have been using on-premise IT infrastructure platform for storing and processing the Data.

+To address real time analytics business problem,  I utilized AWS serverless architecture to design and develop data pipeline.

-The project is about building data pipeline on cloud serverless platform.
-It takes the general [blueprint](https://github.com/andkret/Cookbook/blob/master/sections/01-Introduction.md#my-data-science-platform-blueprint) as a reference for selecting data sources, processing and buffer framework, storage and visualization tools.
+This project took the general [blueprint](https://github.com/andkret/Cookbook/blob/master/sections/01-Introduction.md#my-data-science-platform-blueprint) as a reference to

+identify the tools required at regular intervale of pipeline based on kind of data Volume, Velocity and Variation.

 This Project has mainly classified into three phases,

-  - Initial phase : Dataset selection, based on the industry research.
+  - Initial phase : Data Set selection, based on the industry research.
-  - Second Phase : Designing and developing the pipeline with tools and data source.
+  - Second Phase : Designing and developing the pipeline with tools.
   - Third Phase : Documentation for the project and grouping the code used in various phases of development

   #### About my data set